kanootoko/platform-management-v2/README.md

 ## Caution

-1. At the current state, services insertion does not check if service is already exists, nor it checks availability of physical objects around the given geometry
+1. At the current state, services upload does not check if service already exists in the physical object + geometyry, nor it checks availability of physical objects around the given geometry
-2. Geometry is checked only on intersection, without usage of buffering
-3. Authentication is not yet supported
+2. Authentication is not yet supported